apache/openserverless-site/content/en/docs/cli/entities/sequences/_index.md

 ---
 title: Sequences
+description: Combine actions in sequences
 ---
-# Sequences
+## Sequences

 You can combine actions into sequences and invoke them as a single action.
 Therefore, a sequence represents a logical junction between two or more actions, where each action is invoked in a specific order.

-# Combine actions sequentially
+### Combine actions sequentially

 Suppose we want to describe an algorithm for preparing a pizza.
 We could prepare everything in a single action, creating it all in one go, from